avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ACP-176 updated the EVM dynamic fee mechanism to more accurately achieve the target gas consumption on-chain.
 It also added a mechanism for the target gas consumption rate to be dynamically updated.
 Until now, ACP-176 was only added to Coreth (C-Chain), primarily because most L1s prefer to control their fees and gas targets through the `FeeManagerPrecompile` and `FeeConfig` in genesis chain configuration, and the existing `FeeManagerPrecompile` is not compatible with the ACP-176 fee mechanism.

-[ACP-194](https://github.com/avalanche-foundation/ACPs/blob/aa3bea24431b2fdf1c79f35a3fd7cc57eeb33108/ACPs/194-streaming-asynchronous-execution/README.md) (SAE) depends on having a gas target and capacity mechanism aligned with ACP-176.
+[ACP-194](../194-continuous-execution/README.md) (Continuous Execution) depends on having a gas target and capacity mechanism aligned with ACP-176.
 Specifically, there must be a known gas capacity added per second, and maximum gas capacity.
 The existing windower fee mechanism employed by Subnet-EVM does not provide these properties because it does not have a fixed capacity rate, making it difficult to calculate worst-case bounds for gas prices.
-As such, adding ACP-176 into Subnet-EVM is a functional requirement for L1s to be able to use SAE in the future.
+As such, adding ACP-176 into Subnet-EVM is a functional requirement for L1s to be able to use Continuous Execution in the future.
 Adding ACP-176 fee dynamics to Subnet-EVM also has the added benefit of aligning with Coreth such that only a single mechanism needs to be maintained on a go-forwards basis.

 While both ACP-176 and ACP-194 will be required upgrades for L1s, this ACP aims to provide similar controls for chains with a new precompile.
 A new dynamic fee configuration and fee manager precompile that maps well into the ACP-176 mechanism will be added, optionally allowing admins to adjust fee parameters dynamically.